gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 ___
 # Approach One

 I fixed the previous mistakes.
 The bot size was always 20 instructions in the beginning.
 The cutting of the bots was removed.
-Splitting and combining stayed in the mutations process.
+Splitting and combining stayed in the mutation process.
 I adopted the fitness function to ignore the executed instructions and only count the damage.
 This makes sense since more damage requires more instructions to execute.

 I also added a few more instructions:
 ```Python